FlakM/blog/blog-static/content/posts/sqlx_migration_wrapper_til.md

 #define PG_GETARG_INT64(n) DatumGetInt64(PG_GETARG_DATUM(n))
 ```

 On x86-64, bpftrace exposes the first C argument as `arg0`, so `arg0` is the `fcinfo` pointer, not the lock key itself.
-The key lives in `fcinfo->args[0].value`.
+The lock key can be located in `fcinfo->args[0].value`.

-The remaining question is where `args` begins in memory.
-I could add up the sizes of the fields before it, but the compiler may insert padding to keep them aligned.
+Now we need to figure out where `args` begins in memory.
 The standard C `offsetof(Type, field)` macro does that calculation correctly.

-This tiny program includes PostgreSQL's structure definition and asks: "How many bytes are there between the start of `FunctionCallInfoBaseData` and its `args` field?"
+Below the program includes the postgres headers and answers: "How many bytes are there between the start of `FunctionCallInfoBaseData` and its `args` field?"

 ```c
 #include "postgres.h"